Join irreducible semigroups: Augmented semigroups

 (ii) First note that $(\lobr S\times T\robr^{\bullet}, S\times T)\prec (S^\bullet\times T^{\bullet},S\times T)$.
 Then

-Therefore $\lobr S\times T \robr^\ba \prec S^\ba \times T^\ba$ by Lemma~\ref{L: Eilenberg}(ii). \end{proof}
+Therefore, $\lobr S\times T \robr^\ba \prec S^\ba \times T^\ba$ by Lemma~\ref{L: Eilenberg}(ii). \end{proof}

 In the following, augmentation is viewed as a continuous operator on the lattice $\bPV$ of {\pvars}.
 An operator is \textit{continuous} if it preserves order and directed joins~\cite{RS09}.
-For any {\pvar} $\bV$, define Let $\bRZ$ denote the {\pvar} of right zero semigroups.
+For any {\pvar} $\bV$, define Recall that $\bRZ = \lpbr\RZ\rpbr$ is the {\pvar} of right zero semigroups.

 \begin{proposition} The operator on $\bPV$ defined by $\bV \mapsto \bV^\ba$ is continuous\up, non-decreasing\up, and idempotent\up.
 Further\up, \begin{enumerate}[\rm(i)] \item $\lpbr S\rpbr^\ba = \lpbr S^\ba \rpbr$ for any finite semigroup~$S$\up; \item $\bRZ \subseteq \bV^\ba$ for any nontrivial {\pvar}~$\bV$\up. \end{enumerate} Consequently\up, if $\lpbr S \rpbr = \lpbr T \rpbr$\up, then $\lpbr S^\ba \rpbr = \lpbr T^\ba \rpbr$\up. \end{proposition}